Mouradouchane/Problem_Solving_Solutions/README.md

-this repo contain a collection of "solutions" of problems in hackerrank  using C++ , each solution are external in cpp file. you can use it , run it , test it , you can even improve it if you want 😄
+this repo contain a collection of "solutions" of problems in "hackerrank/leetcode/..." using C++ , have a fun with it !